 - web applications you can run directly in your browser, with a more limited scope than our leading web applications Sysquake js and Calerga VR;

 - subprojects Calerga distributes as open souce with the hope they will be useful to others and as a sign of gratitude for other open-source or free projects it relies on for its products or its own operation.

 Calerga Peek's purpose is to dissect a file and display its content in a hierarchical way.
-It runs entirely in a web browser on the client computer (your computer), without any connection to the server.
+More than 40 formats are recognized.
+Calerga Peek runs entirely in a web browser on the client computer (your computer), without any connection to the server.

 Calerga Peek is good at showing you the amount of metadata stored in your files.
 It does it in a recursive way: you can very easily dissect an e-mail message (.eml file) which contains compressed PDF and MS Office attachments, both of them with embedded JPEG images with their thumbnails and EXIF or XMP metadata.